mlaursen/react-md/docs/README.md

-I ended up following a [couple](https://survivejs.com/webpack/optimizing/separating-manifest/) [of](https://medium.com/webpack/predictable-long-term-caching-with-webpack-d3eee1d3fa31) [articles](https://webpack.js.org/guides/caching/) about this and endup going with:
+I ended up following a [couple](https://survivejs.com/webpack/optimizing/separating-manifest/) [of](https://medium.com/webpack/predictable-long-term-caching-with-webpack-d3eee1d3fa31) [articles](https://webpack.js.org/guides/caching/) about this and end up going with:
 - using the `WebpackMd5Hash` plugin
 - using the `ManifestPlugin`
 - using the `HashedModuleIdsPlugin`